 Unbeknownst to many, Vic Market was also the site of Melbourne’s first cemetery.
 Although only open between 1837-1854, it is estimated to have been the site of over 10,000 burials.
 In 1917 the market was given permission to extend upon much of the cemetery site.
 914 bodies were exhumed and re-entered in other cemeteries around Melbourne, however, numerous bodies remain buried beneath the existing car park – and they’re still finding graves!
 In fact, in 1991 about 30 graves were accidentally unearthed by the City of Melbourne while surveying the site for a new shed.

 You can visit the Vic Markets everyday of the week except for Mondays and Wednesdays.
-To hear more about the colourful history of Queen Victoria Market and many other CBD sites, book a personalised running tour with us here.
+To hear more about the colourful history of Queen Victoria Market and many other CBD sites, book a Coffee & Donuts Tour with us here.